Research Methods in Cultural Anthropology

 * Pre-master students who have completed their Admission procedure for the master CA-DS and have been formally admitted to this course as part of the pre-master programme.

-This course is NOT available for the BA students in Cultural Anthropology and Development Sociology.
+This course is NOT meant for the BA students in Cultural Anthropology and Development Sociology.

 See the Registration procedure below.